William C. Louie

 Joining KPF a year after its founding, William C. Louie played a central role in developing the body of work that earned the firm its global reputation.
 As one of KPF’s most senior design principals, retiring with more than five decades of experience, Bill was involved in many of the firm’s most high-profile and complex projects, overseeing all aspects from design to implementation.

-Bill’s work spans Asia, the US, and South America, and is known for its visionary and well-crafted design.
-His award-winning portfolio ranges from the headquarters for the Chinese National Offshore Oil Company, which received from the AIA Hong Kong Architecture Merit Award and Sustainability in Design Award, to New York City’s Daniel Patrick Moynihan U.S. Federal Courthouse, recipient of the U.S. General Services Administration’s Design Excellence Award.
+Bill’s work spans Asia, the US and South America, and is known for its visionary and well-crafted design.
+His award-winning portfolio ranges from the headquarters for the Chinese National Offshore Oil Company, which received the AIA Hong Kong Architecture Merit Award and Sustainability in Design Award, to New York City’s Daniel Patrick Moynihan U.S. Federal Courthouse, recipient of the U.S. General Services Administration’s Design Excellence Award.